CryptozombiesHQ/cryptozombie-lessons/en/1/06-functions.md

 4. Next we create a new zombie and put it inside the storage inder the `id` index.

-5. And finally we increase the value of `id` by one, and after we close the closure of the update function.
+5. Finally let's not forget to increment the value of `id`.